The Denver Star: History

 The newspaper was founded as The Statesman in 1888, by Joseph D. D. Rivers.
 From 1901 until 1913, the paper was renamed to the Franklin's Paper, The Statesman.
 In November 1912, the paper was renamed The Denver Star.

 Joseph D. D. Rivers was the first owner of the newspaper, followed by Edwin H. Hackley (1892–1898); George F. Franklin (1898–1901); after his death his wife, Clara Williams Franklin and her son, Chester Arthur Franklin who ran the newspaper (1901–1913); followed by Albert Henderson Wade Ross (or A.H.W.
 Ross) and the Denver Independent Publishing Company (1913–1963).

 Many of the owners of the newspaper also served as its editor.
 Editors of the newspaper included Joseph D. D. Rivers, Charles Segret Muse, Edwin H. Hackley, and Azalia Smith Hackley.
 In 1917, George G. Ross was an associate editor and business manager.
-In the early 1960's, it was purchased on Wendell A. Peters, an attorney who also served as editor.
+In the early 1960s, it was purchased on Wendell A. Peters, an attorney who also served as editor.

 Archived editions of the paper are extant at Chronicling America, Newspapers.com, and at the Denver Public Library.